AMS Community Care Initiative: Washington DC & Homelessness

 The Initiative will support our local host community, Washington, DC, by collecting food and personal care items for SOME (“SOME” stands for So Others Might Eat) and DC Central Kitchen, DC-based homeless and poverty relief organizations.
 Donations of foods in sealed packages (such as canned beans, nut butters, canned tuna, etc.), and new, unused toiletries, including those found in your hotel sleeping room, may be dropped off at the Community Care Initiative table near badge-pickup.

-Participants in the service outings will earn professional development hours by engaging in a workshop, conducted by representatives from the homeless kitchens, about supporting the homeless in their own communities.
+Participants in the service outings will have an opportunity for self-reflection by engaging in a workshop, conducted by representatives from the homeless kitchens, about supporting the homeless in their own communities.
 The workshops will take place during each outing.

 There will be a dedicated Service Space onsite at the conference, open to all attendees.
 Educators will be on-hand throughout the day Friday and Saturday to display information about service learning projects their students have recently undertaken.
 Current Montessori students will also be present to share their experiences with service learning.
 Attendees will find takeaway resources for creating their own service learning projects.